The LP120 is a general purpose programming system intended for

 WHAT DEVICES CAN IT PROGRAM?

 Lucid Technologies is constantly adding to the list of available device drivers and programming-modules.
-If you don't find a particular device on the list let us know; or, if you develop your own driver and programming-module, Lucid can make it available via this web site and pay you royalties.
+If you don't find a particular device on the list let us know.